dreadzine/dz2/assets/text/a-critical-review.md

 My mattress got moldy, so I restuffed my bed with the vacuum-sealed bags.

-When the eggs went bad, I rubbed it on the walls to mask the smell
+When the eggs went bad, I rubbed it on the walls to mask the smell.

 It drives away the mutants, stings their nostrils.
 I wear a wreath of it when I go out.